dolthub/docs/content/reference/sql/server/troubleshooting.md

 Another potential cause is a commit-heavy workflow that uses a database design that is antagonistic to Dolt's structural sharing.
 We've written thoroughly about this [here](https://www.dolthub.com/blog/2020-05-13-dolt-commit-graph-and-structural-sharing/), but some examples include

-* Primary keys with random values
+* Using primary keys with random values.
+Inserts into indexes with random values guarantees that edits will occur all throughout the index instead of being clustered around the same key space.
+This results in a rewrite of the prolly tree thereby increasing storage disproportionately to the delta of the changes.
-* Adding a column to a table with a non-null default
+* Adding a column to a table.
+A new column forks the storage of the table resulting in a loss of structural sharing.
+Dolt is row major and builds chunks for each primary key, row values pair.
+The row values encodes the schema length so every row now requires a new chunk.

 ## Server Consuming Memory